 Why a Daily Gratitude Practice Really Works

-The brain is is very efficient.
-It filters out anything that doesn’t seem important—based on what we’ve paid attention to in the past.
+Our brain is very efficient.
+It filters out anything that doesn’t seem important, based on what we’ve paid attention to in the past.
+It does this to stop us becoming overwhelmed by the shear amount of information continuously presented to us all the time.

-This internal filter, mainly controlled by the Reticular Activating System (RAS), is what decides what gets through to our awareness.
-And that’s great—until we want to change something.
+We have an internal filter, mainly controlled by the Reticular Activating System (RAS), that decides what gets through to our awareness.
+The RAS has been programmed throughout our lives, but particularly during childhood and stressful events to keep us from ‘danger’.
+Sometimes though as we grow and mature, we realise that some of these programmed ‘dangers’ are not real or appropriate anymore.
+The RAS has done and continues to do a great job—until we want to change something that no longer serves us.
 Because then, our brain keeps showing us the world the way it used to be, not the way we’re trying to shape it.

-That’s where daily gratitude becomes a surprisingly powerful tool.
+That’s where a daily gratitude practise becomes a surprisingly powerful tool.

 Gratitude Helps Re-Train the Brain’s Filter

-When you write down what you’re grateful for each day, you’re doing more than being positive.
+When you note to yourself what you’re grateful for each day, you’re doing more than being positive.
 You’re reminding your brain:

 “This is important.
 This is what I want more of.”